fadhlirahim/til/README.md

 # TIL

-An unordered list of things I do with computers
+An unordered list of things I do with computers.

+Some bunch of stuff I put at https://gist.github.com/fadhlirahim

 ![love-to-code](http://i.imgur.com/TeMS6u0.gif)